-The National Speech Contest for Students of Schools for the Blind and Visually Impaired, an annual competition for which Sumitomo Group Public Affairs Committee has been a special sponsor since 2003, was held on October 6, 2023, at Akita Prefectural School for Visually Impaired.
+The National Speech Contest for Students of Schools for the Blind and Visually Impaired, an annual competition for which Sumitomo Group Public Affairs Committee has been a special sponsor since 2003, was held on October 4, 2024, at Hotel Lake View Mito in Ibaraki Prefecture.

-The speech contest, which has a long, distinguished history going all the way back to its inception in 1928.
-This year’s contest was the 91st, which is a remarkable track record for such an event.
-At the national contest, held before an audience of about 130 people, in their excellent speeches, the nine young finalists whose ages range from 13 to 23, selected from seven regions covering Japan, discussed their challenges and aspirations, while also expressing their appreciation for those who have assisted and inspired them along the way.
-In addition, they touched on what motivates them to fulfill their potential as valued members of society.
+The speech contest has a long, distinguished history going all the way back to its inception in 1928.
+This year’s contest was the 92nd.
+At the national contest, held before an audience of about 140 people, in their excellent speeches, the nine finalists ranging in age from 13 to 50, selected from seven regions covering Japan, discussed their challenges and aspirations, while also expressing their appreciation of those who have assisted and inspired them along the way.

 Sumitomo Group Public Affairs Committee Executive Director Shuichi Nagasawa addressing the contestants and the audience.